126.96.36.199 General provisions for income & assets reviews

 Policy reference: SS Guide 188.8.131.52 Exemption of Financial Investments from Deeming

 Overpayments that occur due to recipients not advising of employment income within the notification period (usually 14 days) may be reduced if the person has working credits to deplete.

 Example: Mia is a notification reporter (1.1.N.126), has 200 working credits and starts work on day 9 of her instalment period.
 She earns $150.
 Mia notifies on day 10 of her next instalment period - this is outside of her 14-day notification period.
-Her $150 employment income will be spread over the instalment period in which it is paid and attributed forward for the number of days for which she is paid.
+Her $150 employment income will be applied from the beginning of the instalment period in which it is paid and attributed forward for the number of days for which she is paid.
 However, she has enough working credits to completely offset her employment income, so she will not incur an overpayment.
 As Mia has commenced receiving income from employment, in an amount that will still entitle her to some income support payments, she is moved on to statement reporting (1.1.S.350) and is now required to report her income each fortnight.

 Treatment of acquired interest in an estate